bencebansaghi/OP-systems/README.md

 # OP-systems
-Series of programs written in C for my operating systems and systems programming class
+Series of programs and their short explanations in pdfs written in C for my operating systems and systems programming class.